forestgeo/growth-precip-thailand/README.md

 - sensitivity_metadata.csv - metadata describing columns of the main dataset
 - summaries_dataset.csv - annual summaries of increment
 - summaries_metadata.csv - metadata describing columns of summary dataset
+- sp_iucn.csv - dataset with IUCN categories of species used in the study.
+Accessed in September 2025

 # scripts/
 - session_info.txt - text file describing software and package versions used and hardware details.
 Output from sessionInfo() in R